MarioMingarro/ClimaRep/README.md

 *Figure 3: Example of input polygons (black outline) and study area (red outline) overlaid on a climate raster layer.*

 Use `mh_rep` to estimate climate representativeness for each input `polygon`.
-The function calculates the Mahalanobis distance for every cell in the `climate_variables` raster from the multivariate centroid of climate conditions within each respective input `polygon`.
+The function calculates the Mahalanobis distance from the multivariate centroid of climate conditions within each `polygon` to all cells in the `study_area`.
-Cells within a certain percentile threshold (`th`) of distances found within the input polygon are considered represented.
+Cells within a certain percentile threshold (`th`) of distances found within the input `polygon` are considered representativeness.
 ```{r}
 mh_rep(
   polygon = polygons,